-Osprey Publishing has been providing books for enthusiasts since 1968 and since then it has grown, evolved and taken on new challenges until it stands today as one of the most successful examples of niche publishing around.
+Osprey Publishing has been providing books for enthusiasts since 1968, since when it has grown, evolved and taken on new challenges until it stands today as one of the most successful examples of specialist publishing around.

-With the success of Aircam, Dick Ward proposed applying the same approach to famous military units.
+With the success of Aircam, Dick Ward decided to apply the same approach to famous military units.
 Philip Warner, a distinguished historian from the Royal Military Academy Sandhurst, was appointed series editor and Men-at-Arms came into being.
 The first title, Foot Grenadiers of the Imperial Guard, was published in 1971.
-The earliest titles (originally unnumbered) were regimental histories rather than the studies of uniforms and equipment that now characterise most of the Men-at-Arms series, but the focus on uniforms and equipment was strong from the beginning.
-Osprey quickly became recognised as a leading publisher for military history enthusiasts.
+The earliest titles (originally unnumbered) were regimental histories rather than the studies of uniforms and equipment that now characterize the series, but the focus on uniforms and equipment was strong from the beginning.
+Osprey quickly became recognized as a leading publisher for military history enthusiasts.

 At the end of 2004 Osprey moved into new offices in Oxford and New York, and Osprey Publishing Inc, its newly formed subsidiary, started trading in North America at the beginning of 2005.

-Martin Windrow remembers that in 1974 he 'was wondering if Men-at-Arms might last another year'.
-Three decades later, well over 400 titles have been published in that series, and the whole Osprey list now totals nearly 1,500.
-The central mission is unchanged.
-Osprey will continue to bring together expert authors and illustrators and military-history enthusiasts by delivering the information readers need to increase their knowledge and to enrich their leisure or professional pursuits.
+After over 50 years of publishing, the Osprey list now totals nearly 3,500 books and the central mission is unchanged.
+Osprey continues to bring together expert authors, illustrators and military-history enthusiasts by delivering the information readers need to increase their knowledge and to enrich their leisure or professional pursuits.
 Osprey's enthusiasm for military history is balanced by an equal enthusiasm for excellent publishing.